 Infusion Center Message

-The goal of our staff is to provide safe and effective IVIG infusions.
-Our clinical team works in partnership with you and your physician to create an individualized plan of care specifically developed to maximize your infusion therapy.
+The goal of our neurology clinic staff is to provide safe and effective IVIG infusions.
+Our team of neurologists works in partnership with you and your physician to create an individualized plan of care specifically developed to maximize your infusion therapy.
 Your infusion nurse, pharmacy technician, and medical assistant have been specially trained in the benefits and delivery of IVIG treatments for autoimmune diseases.
 Educational material related to the use of IVIG for the treatment of your diagnosis is available upon request.